 Some of the common poses for boudoir shoots include sitting on the knees, lying on the back, putting legs up against the wall, lying on the side, sitting on a chair or sofa, and leaning against the wall.

 If you want something more unusual, you can use various interesting props, such as stools your model can climb onto, vintage canopy beds, beautifully designed pillows, and so on.

 If you’re shooting outdoors, your choices of props are basically unlimited.
 Flowers, branches, and rocks can bring an unexpected twist to your boudoir session.

-Retouching is as important as the shoot itself when it comes to boudoir session.
+Retouching is as important as the shoot itself when it comes to boudoir photos.
 How much post-processing is acceptable should be up to your model, since there is no objective consensus on that.

-On the other hand, an experimental approach to colors, playing around with curves adjustments and using various gradients can add an interesting vibe to your boudoir photographs while preserving the natural look of your client.
+On the other hand, an experimental approach to colors, playing around with curve adjustments, and using various gradients can add an interesting vibe to your boudoir photographs while preserving the natural look of your client.
 You shouldn’t forget about using B&W conversions as well since they give a certain drama and vintage look that many models are fond of.

 - If you are looking to take things professional, then this set of tips at Photography Spark is for you.